What is Agile project management?—A strength or weakness?

 In simple words, ProofHub is the best of both worlds

-ProofHub offers task management to manage tasks and achieve goals faster.
+ProofHub offers a task management feature to manage agile tasks and achieve goals faster.
 What else?

 • Assign tasks to ensure a clear distribution of responsibilities

-• Break down tasks into smaller and manageable subtasks
+• Break down tasks into smaller and more manageable subtasks

 • Add custom labels to prioritize and organize tasks

-• No need to manually add tasks that need to be done on a regular basis
+• No need to manually add tasks that need to be done regularly

 • Email-in tasks to add tasks directly without having to log in on ProofHub